bitburner-official/bitburner-src/src/Documentation/ui/doc/basic/infiltration.md

 ### Remember all the mines!

 At first, the cursor cannot be moved - remember the positions of the mines.
-Then move the cursor and press space to mark the mines on the board.
+Next, move the cursor and press space to mark the mines on the board.

 ### Cut the wires